 Assign controls to each of your risks.

-Maintain GDPA compliance.
+Maintain GDPR compliance.

 More and more companies are turning to Strike Graph for privacy support.

-GDPA: Dig into the details
+GDPR: Dig into the details.

 Want more details on the GPDA compliance framework?
 Read on for answers to all your questions.